-Dominica ranked first in the 2021 CBI Index with St Kitts and Nevis.
+Dominica ranked first in the 2022 CBI Index with St Kitts and Nevis.
 The benefits of this CBI programme also consist of the ability to pass down citizenship to future generations.
-For this citizenship by investment option, the family members who can be included in an application consist of a spouse, children if under the age of 18 (if above this age, the child needs to be in attendance at a recognised institution of higher learning and substantially supported by the main applicant or his or her spouse), parents, grandparents, and siblings if they are above the age of 65 and also substantially supported by the main application or their spouse.
+For this citizenship by investment option, the family members who can be included in an application consist of a spouse, children if under the age of 18 (if above this age, the child needs to be in attendance at a recognised institution of higher learning and substantially supported by the main applicant or his or her spouse), parents, and grandparents if they are above the age of 65 and also substantially supported by the main application or their spouse.
 A sibling aged 18 or over attracts an additional fee.
 The additional investment does not include the processing fee, due diligence, naturalisation, or passport fees.
 Following the issuance of citizenship to the main applicant, family members can still be added over time, but at an additional cost which increases year on year.

 Grenada’s citizenship by investment programme also offers the ability to pass down citizenship to future generations.
 It allows a family of up to four members to be added to the application for a USD 200,000 donation to the National Transformation Fund.
 This family offer excludes parents and grandparents under the age of fifty-five and siblings.